adambard/learnxinyminutes-docs/ruby.html.markdown

 # They share a lot of useful methods such as each, map, count, and more

 # Control structures
+# Ruby has the special 'unless' statement, which is syntactic sugar.
+# Unless (some condition) = If !(some condition).

 if true
   'if statement'